Capital Crescent Trail: Georgetown Branch Interim Trail

+Capital Crescent Trail extension

 Montgomery County began studying transit options for the corridor as early as 1986 and continued to study, litigate and debate it, until work began in 2017.
 A trolley between Bethesda and Silver Spring went through several iterations including the Georgetown Branch Light Rail Transit, the Inner Purple Line, the Bi-County Transitway and finally the Purple Line: a light rail train from Bethesda to New Carrollton, Maryland.
 Each iteration included plans to pave a parallel extension of the trail between Bethesda and Silver Spring and using the existing Air Rights Tunnel.
 However, in 2011 MTA announced that the cost of building the extended trail would be $103 million, much more than the previously estimated $65 million.
 Half of the cost would result from widening the Air Rights Tunnel to include the trail with the train.
 Instead, the county made plans for a second tunnel for the trail to run parallel to the transit tunnel and in part, under a new Air Rights building.

-On September 5, 2017, the Georgetown Branch was closed so that work could begin on the Purple Line light rail.
-In conjunction with the Purple Line project, construction crews are extending the Capital Crescent Trail as a paved 12-foot wide off-road shared use path from Bethesda to Silver Spring.
-The Purple Line project, which was to be completed in 2022 when the trail was closed, has experienced many delays.
-By 2019, completion had slipped to 2023.
-After a contract dispute led to the project managers walking off the job, the state took over and claimed it could delay completion for years.
-In early 2022, the state announced that under a new proposed contract, the light rail would not be completed until 2026 nine months later, the opening was set for fall 2026.
-The trail could be opened before the trains run, but a tunnel through Bethesda will also not be completed until 2026.
+On September 5, 2017, the Georgetown Branch Interim Trail was closed so that work could begin on the Purple Line light rail, which is to extend the Capital Crescent Trail as a paved 12-foot-wide off-road shared-use path from Bethesda to Silver Spring.
+A mostly on-street detour route is signed as the "Georgetown Branch Trail Detour".

-Description
+Completion of the extended Capital Crescent Trail, originally set for 2022, was delayed along with the Purple Line itself.

+The first section of the extended trail opened on May 24, 2024, as part of the new Talbot Avenue Bridge.
+That project included a delineated path on the west side of the CSX tracks, a wide sidewalk across the bridge and a short stub trail on the east side of the tracks for a total of about 670 feet of trail.

+As of February 2025, the completed Capital Crescent Trail was scheduled to open in spring 2026.